Citizens Bank Inc.

 Citizens Bank can be distinguished from its competitors in two ways.
 In the first instance, Citizens Bank has the highest loan-to-deposit ratio.
 The commercial banks have been very conservative with respect to the handling of customers’ deposits.
 The observation has been made periodically that the banks are not lending enough.
 According to the Bank of Guyana, only an average of 54 percent of the deposits of customers was being lent by the banks and there was significant variation between them.
 The making of loans does not merely depend on banks having excess deposits on hand.
 It depends also on business opportunity, the soundness of the planned investment and the creditworthiness of the borrower.
 A limiting factor of particular concern to CBI is the “limited lending and investment opportunities” that exist in Guyana, a concern expressed by the Chairman as he pondered the growth prospects of the company.
 But some way in this market of limited opportunity, CBI has managed to exceed the average loan-to-deposit ratio by a wide margin.
 With a loan-to-deposit ratio of 75.92 percent, CBI tops all the banks listed on the Guyana Stock Exchange and is in a statistical dead heat with Scotiabank.

 It would appear that CBI understands that for money to be useful it must be spent and appears determined to make the deposits that it holds work for it.
 It is willing to take more risk than others in an industry with excess liquidity and falling interest rates.
-A key reflection of this posture is the loans-to-assets ratio and the second way in which CBI distinguishes itself from its …..To continue reading, login or subscribe now.
+A key reflection of this posture is the loans-to-assets ratio and the second way in which CBI distinguishes itself from its …To continue reading, login with an active account or subscribe now.